Free Employee Benefit Available: Naps

 Here’s a riddle: you can’t put a price on it, but it’s tremendously valuable.
 Without it, you wouldn’t be alive.
 What is it?

 Did you guess “the mind?”

 Few things peeve me more about our culture than the value we put on a single key ingredient to a healthy mind: sleep.
 Isn’t it insane that we still give people 15 minute smoke breaks (one of my first jobs offered two fifteen minute smoke breaks each day) – and yet napping is stigmatized?

-I don’t have time to point cite any studies, but you can them up, and you’ve likely heard about what research shows about sleep.
-Well rested individuals get more done, are more effective and getting things done, and are at a lower risk for a myriad of diseases.
+I don’t have time to point cite any studies, but you can look them up.
+You’ve likely heard about what research shows about sleep, or lack thereof.
+Rested individuals get more done, are more effective and getting things done, and are at a lower risk for a myriad of diseases.
 In short, if you get plenty of sleep, you’ll be healthier and richer.

 When it comes to employee benefits, we offer insurance, gym memberships, onsite cafeterias, retirement plans, company cars, and more.
 I even read an article recently about businesses building sound-proof phone booths for personal phone calls.
 Employers offer these things because they know that healthier, happier employees = more productive (read: profitable) employees.

 Wait, you want to sleep?
 Stop being lazy!